vdbalban/learning/README.md

 # learning
 Personal Library, learning C

 Hello

-This is my repo only for learning C and Git
+This is my repo only for learning C